 On October 23, and November 3, 2002, the park and most of central and southern Alaska experienced a foreshock of M6.3, and a mainshock of M7.9.
 The M7.9 was the largest earthquake to occur in the interior of the state in recorded history.
 The epicenters (point on the earth surface where the quakes originate) of each of these large earthquakes was about 50 km (30 miles) east of the park, on the Denali fault.
 Although the park area only suffered spilled shelf items and a few road sags, at other locations about 166 km (100 miles) east of the park, roads were fractured, several homes were jostled off their foundations, and the Trans-Alaska oil pipeline lost some of it’s support members.

-For additional information on seismology of the Denali or Alaska, visit these sites:
+For additional information on seismology of the Denali or Alaska, visit: